 Stan’s NoTubes Race Sealant (946ml) — £46

-We’ve prioritised sealants that cover the most common eMTB needs: fast sealing for trail centre riding, longevity for riders who hate topping up, and formulas that stay usable in colder UK months.
+We have prioritised tubeless sealants that cover the most common eMTB needs: fast sealing for trail-centre punctures, longevity for riders who do not want constant top-ups, good cold-weather usability for UK riding, and formulas that make sense with big-volume mountain bike tyres.

 The best tubeless sealant for eMTB